ashishbhaskar/GTFS/README.md

 <p>

-The continuous research, modifications and advancements resulted in evolution of two subcategories of <b> GTFS feed namely GTF Static and GTFS Realtime </b>.
+The continuous research, modifications and advancements resulted in evolution of two subcategories of <b> GTFS feed namely GTFS Static and GTFS Realtime </b>.
 GTFS Static consists of static transit schedule and map data along with the fare information whereas GTFS-realtime includes trip update entity that can be predictive, real-time as well as historic, real-time vehicle location entity along with the service alert entity.
 This has made GTFS a rich open  source data for transit operation and evaluation and has opened doors for the user community to harness its enormous potential.

 </p>